Generative AI in Game Development: A Qualitative Research Synthesis: Synthesis Procedure

 \section{Synthesis Procedure}

-We began synthesis after completion of the reciprocal translation (Sec.~\ref{sec:translation}) and using the fully integrated translation network (the final version after the synthesis denoted as \enquote{synthesis map}).
-Clusters were used as the primary organisational unit, and each was examined in turn by first looking at \emph{Translates} and \emph{Contradicts} relations to identify claims of equivalence and boundaries in scope.
-These relations were prioritised as they set a comparative baseline, establishing where studies aligned or diverged before considering how interpretations were extended or substantiated.
-For each connection, we re-read the associated primary study extracts and recorded memos on scope, framing, and points of agreement or disagreement.
-We then examined \emph{Enriches} connections to understand how core interpretations were extended, re-contextualised, or bounded by conditions, and \emph{Supports} to locate where arguments gained density through 1\textsuperscript{st}-order evidence.
+The cross-group relational map from reciprocal translation (Sec.~\ref{sec:translation}) forms the basis for our synthesis.
+Clusters were used as the primary organisational unit, and \emph{Translates} and \emph{Contradicts} relations formed our comparative baseline, establishing where studies aligned or diverged before considering how interpretations were extended or substantiated.
+For each connection, we re-read the primary study extracts and recorded memos on scope, framing, and (dis-)agreement.
+We then examined \emph{Enriches} connections to understand how core interpretations were extended, re-contextualised, or conditionally bounded, and \emph{Supports} to locate where arguments gained density through 1\textsuperscript{st}-order evidence.